 —Josh Peters, Senior Designer, Emerson Tool Company

 If choosing the in-person, onsite option, take as few as 2-1/2 days to cover a specific subject area, such as plastics or paperboard.
 Or, get packaging's "big picture" by taking all 10 days.
-Fundamentals of Packaging Technology course is divided into four semesters.
+The Fundamentals of Packaging Technology course is divided into four semesters.
 Each is 2-1/2 days long, and each covers specific topics such as paper, plastics, cans, bottles.
 Semesters include information on decorating, labeling, protective packaging, closures and machinery—a thorough exploration of Packaging 101.
-Take one semester, take all four semesters.
-Choose what you need to reach the level of professional development you want.
+Take one semester at a time, in any order, or take all four semesters, choose the topics you need to reach the level of professional development you want.

-Fundamentals of Packaging Technology delivers the maximum information in the most effective ways possible:
+Fundamentals of Packaging Technology delivers information reviewed by subject matter experts in the most effective ways possible:

 “I found all the information from the course useful—great course!”